Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Staying in control of your weight contributes to good health now and as you age.
 Individuals who are at a healthy weight are less likely to:

-• Develop chronic disease risk factors, such as high blood pressure and dyslipidemia.
+• Develop chronic disease risk factors, such as high blood pressure and high cholesterol.

 • Develop chronic diseases, such as type 2 diabetes, heart disease, osteoarthritis, and some cancers.